-Forced liquidation is initiated by the BRA ex officio, if it determines that one of conditions for initiating it has been met, as specified by the law regulating companies (e.g. failure to submit financial statements by the end of the current year for the previous business year, if a company finds itself without a legal representative but does not register a new one within three months of the date of deletion of the previous legal representative from the register, etc.).
+Forced liquidation is initiated by the BRA ex officio, if it determines that one of conditions for initiating it has been met, as specified by the law regulating companies (e.g. failure to submit financial statements by the end of the previous business year for two consecutive business years preceding the year in which the financial statements are submitted, if a company finds itself without a legal representative but does not register a new one within three months of the date of deletion of the previous legal representative from the register, etc.).